Who is Prepared Parents?

-While Summit Public Schools receives funding from the States of California and Washington to operate charter schools for the more than 4,400 students, Summit Public Schools does not use this funding to support or operate Prepared Parents.
+While Summit Public Schools receives funding from the States of California and Washington to operate its schools, Summit Public Schools does not use this funding to support or operate Prepared Parents.

-Diane Tavenner has pledged the net author proceeds from the sale of Prepared: What Kids Need for a Fulfilled Life to the Community High School Foundation, a California nonprofit organization, to operate a scholarship program.
-The Community High School Foundation will use the funds to create, maintain, and disburse a college and career scholarship fund for Summit Public School students and graduates.
+Diane Tavenner, the co-founder and CEO of Summit Public Schools published Prepared: What Kids Need for a Fulfilled Life in 2019.
+The net author proceeds from the sale of Prepared: What Kids Need for a Fulfilled Life go to the Community High School Foundation, a California nonprofit organization, to operate a college and career scholarship fund for Summit Public School students and graduates.